 USP Pro provides a robust set of Email Alerts for users and administrators.
 Normally the alerts work great, but there are situations where the emails just aren’t arriving to the destination inbox.
-This quick guide provides some things to check when troubleshooting email alert functionality.
+This quick guide explains how to enable email alerts and also provides some things to check when troubleshooting email alert functionality.

 Email is well-known to be rife with problems.
 There are many details involved with sending and receiving email, and everything must be lined up and working properly for email to be sent and received successfully.
 If even one little detail is out of place or misconfigured, email will fail.
 This is true in general, and applies also to plugins that send email, like USP Pro, Blackhole Pro, and many others.